Special Announcement: Letter from NORD's CEO, Peter L. Saltonstall

 Signs & Symptoms

-Some affected individuals with the malignant infantile type of osteopetrosis may also experience consequences of reduced bone marrow space: marked deficiency of all types of blood cells (pancytopenia), the formation and development of blood cells outside the bone marrow, as in the spleen and liver (extramedullary hematopoiesis), and the occurrence of myeloid tissue in extramedullary sites (myeloid metaplasia).
-This may lead to frequent infections such as pneumonia and urinary tract infections.
-Affected individuals may also experience low levels of iron in red blood cells (anemia), due to both reduced bone marrow space and increased destruction of red blood cells due to an enlarged spleen.
-Of note, hematological defects usually present before neurological ones.
+Other symptoms associated with malignant infantile type of osteopetrosis include effects of reduced bone marrow space, such as marked deficiency of all types of blood cells (pancytopenia), formation and development of blood cells outside the bone marrow, as in the spleen and liver (extramedullary hematopoiesis) leading to abnormal enlargement of these organs (hepatosplenomegaly) and the occurrence of myeloid tissue in extramedullary sites (myeloid metaplasia).
+This may lead to frequent infections such as pneumonia and urinary tract infections and chronic inflammation of the mucous membranes in the nose (rhinitis).
+Affected individuals may also have low levels of iron in red blood cells (anemia) due to both reduced bone marrow space and red blood cell production and to increased destruction of red blood cells due to an enlarged spleen.
+Of note, hematological problems usually present before neurological ones.

 A milder form of osteopetrosis, the adult type, is usually diagnosed in late childhood or adulthood.
-There is predominance of bone symptoms, including osteosclerosis, fractures after minimal trauma (usually of the ribs and long bones), osteomyelitis (especially of the jaw) and cranial hyperostosis.
-In some cases, affected individuals may have pus-filled sacs in the tissue around the teeth (dental abscess).
-In many cases, individuals may exhibit no symptoms (asymptomatic).
+There are mostly bone symptoms, including osteosclerosis, fractures after minimal trauma (usually of the ribs and long bones), dental abscess, osteomyelitis (especially of the jaw) and cranial hyperostosis.
+Some individuals with this type may not have any symptoms (asymptomatic).

-Affected individuals may also experience rhinitis, hepatosplenomegaly, anemia and extramedullary hematopoiesis.
+Affected individuals sometimes also experience rhinitis, hepatosplenomegaly, anemia and extramedullary hematopoiesis.

-The intermediate type is usually found in children and can be inherited as a autosomal recessive or autosomal dominant trait.
-The severity of the disease is variable.
-Symptoms may include abnormal hardening of some bones; fractures; osteomyelitis especially of the mandible, knees that are abnormally close together and ankles that are abnormally wide apart (genu valgum) and cranial hyperostosis.
+The intermediate type is usually found in children and can be inherited as an autosomal recessive or autosomal dominant pattern.
+The severity of the disease is variable, but in general distinguished from “classical” recessive and dominant forms.
+Symptoms include abnormal hardening of bones; fractures; osteomyelitis especially of the mandible, abnormally close knees in the presence of markedly diverging ankles (genu valgum) and cranial hyperostosis.

-Symptoms of the intermediate type of osteopetrosis may also include gradual deterioration of the nerves of the eyes (optic atrophy), loss of vision, muscular weakness, and rhinitis.
-Some affected individuals may experience abnormal protrusion of the lower jaw (mandibular prognathism), dental anomalies, baby teeth that do not fall out (deciduous retention), tooth crown malformation, dental caries, and facial paralysis.
-Other symptoms include hepatosplenomegaly, anemia, decreased levels of circulating blood platelets (thrombocytopenia), pancytopenia, and extramedullary hematopoiesis.
+Symptoms of the intermediate type of osteopetrosis may also include gradual deterioration of the nerves of the eyes (optic atrophy), loss of vision, muscular weakness and rhinitis.
+Some affected individuals may have abnormal protrusion of the lower jaw (mandibular prognathism); dental anomalies such as deciduous teeth retention (a condition where baby teeth do not fall out), tooth crown malformation and dental caries and facial paralysis.
+Other symptoms include hepatosplenomegaly, anemia, decreased levels of circulating blood platelets (thrombocytopenia), pancytopenia and extramedullary hematopoiesis.

 X-linked osteopetrosis is extremely rare but severe, with only a few cases reported worldwide.
 In addition to classical symptoms linked with osteopetrosis, it is associated with immunodeficiency, localized fluid retention and tissue swelling (lymphedema) as well as abnormalities of the hair, skin, nails and sweat glands (ectodermal dysplasia).